thejsway/thejsway/manuscript/chapter13.md

 ### Showing a node's child

-Your mission here is to create a `showChild()` function that shows one a of children of an DOM element node.
+Your mission here is to create a `showChild()` function that shows one of the children of a DOM element node.
 This function takes as parameter the parent node and the child node index.
 Error cases like non-element node or out-of-limits index must be taken into account.

 Here's the associated HTML code.